BezMan/Feature-Notes/README.md

 <br/>

-I know there are many basic features I haven’t included yet, my focus was getting familiar with Kotlin. figured I'll open-source, to hear tips on how to improve code structure and modularity, so be my guest :)
+I know there are some basic features I haven’t included, I can't do everything on my own...
-I do plan on adding interesting features, so please let me know what similar apps are missing.
+Feel free to join the coding ⭐ and I'm open to hearing your thoughts and suggestions 🤙🏽

 <br/>